• Skip to primary navigation

 Setting Income Goals

 The most important aspect of income goals is to set them.
 You have to be realistic, but you also want to challenge yourself.
-I recommend calculating two numbers: Your base income and your target income.
+I recommend calculating two numbers:

-This number is what I generally treat as the floor.
+This number is what I treat as the floor.
 As in, I won’t go below this unless the floor is being pulled from under my feet and I’m in circumstances that require desperate action.

 Meeting Income Goals